isverbitskiy/CalculatorFX/README.md

    ```sh
    mvn clean compile exec:java
    ```

-**Future Enhancements:**

-- Implement advanced mathematical functions such as trigonometry and logarithms.
-- Add a history feature to track previous calculations.
-- Enhance the UI with custom themes and styles.

 **Contributing:**
 Contributions are welcome!
 Please fork this repository and submit pull requests for any enhancements or bug fixes.